Find Trade Colleges

 • Verify the contents of inventory loads against shipping papers.

-Light Truck or Delivery Services Driver Needed Skills
+What a Light Truck or Delivery Services Driver Should Know

-When polled, Light Truck or Delivery Services Drivers say the following skills are most frequently used in their jobs:
+Light Truck or Delivery Services Drivers state the following job skills are important in their day-to-day work.

 Operation and Control: Controlling operations of equipment or systems.